jnozzi/cocoadev.com/markdown/SimpleJavaLauncher.md

 int main( int argc, char *argv[] ) {
-    return General/NSApplicationMain( argc, argv );
+    return NSApplicationMain( argc, argv );
 }

-But I don't think that will work for me (not to mention that it's not at all clear how General/NSApplicationMain() calls the rest of one's program to run it).
+But I don't think that will work for me (not to mention that it's not at all clear how NSApplicationMain() calls the rest of one's program to run it).

 Instead, my program basically is like:

 int main( int argc, char *argv[] ) {
-    General/[NSApplication sharedApplication];
+    [NSApplication sharedApplication];
     readInfoPlist();
     // create a new POSIX thread for the JVM
     // spawn JVM thread
-    General/[NSApp run];
+    [NSApp run];
 }

-I have no idea whether calling General/[NSApplication sharedApplication] is the right thing to do, but the code works better having it.
+I have no idea whether calling [NSApplication sharedApplication] is the right thing to do, but the code works better having it.

 The readInfoPlist() method is in Objective C.  It's basically:

 void readInfoPlist() {
-    General/NSAutoreleasePool *pool = General/[NSAutoreleasePool alloc] init];
+    NSAutoreleasePool *pool = [NSAutoreleasePool alloc] init];
     // read Info.plist
     [pool release];
 }